Lufthansa: 1990s–2000s: Further expansion

 Following German reunification on 3 October 1990, Lufthansa swiftly reintegrated Berlin into its network, marking the city's return as a key destination within 25 days.

 The mid-1990s saw a period of strategic restructuring for Lufthansa.
-This involved the establishment of independent operating companies within the Lufthansa Group, specializing in areas like maintenance (Lufthansa Technik), cargo (Lufthansa Cargo), and information technology (Lufthansa Systems).
+This involved the establishment of independent operating companies within Lufthansa Group, specializing in areas like maintenance (Lufthansa Technik), cargo (Lufthansa Cargo), and information technology (Lufthansa Systems).
 Over time, the group further expanded through the addition of LSG Sky Chefs (catering), Condor (leisure travel), and Lufthansa CityLine (regional operations).

 Lufthansa joined Air Canada, Scandinavian Airlines, Thai Airways International, and United Airlines to form Star Alliance on 14 May 1997, the world's first multilateral airline alliance.

 Lufthansa actively addressed its historical legacy during this period.
 In 1999, the airline participated in a German initiative aimed at resolving wartime misdeeds, acknowledging the use of forced labor by its predecessor, Deutsche Luft Hansa.
-As part of the initiative, Lufthansa also reportedly paid tens of millions German marks.
+As part of the initiative, Lufthansa also reportedly paid tens of millions of German marks.
 Additionally, a historical study was commissioned to shed light on this aspect of the company's past.
 However, Lufthansa was criticised for not publishing the resulting study for more than a decade.

 The early 2000s witnessed Lufthansa demonstrate remarkable resilience in the face of industry challenges.
 Despite significant industry losses following the 11 September attacks, the airline maintained profitability and strategically avoided workforce reductions.
 Lufthansa became the launch customer for the Connexion by Boeing in-flight internet connectivity in 2004.

 Lufthansa further solidified its position as a major European airline group through strategic acquisitions.
 The acquisitions of Swiss International Air Lines in 2005, Brussels Airlines (staged between 2009 and 2017), and Austrian Airlines in 2009 expanded the group's reach and network capabilities.

 A Boeing 747-8I and Airbus A380-800 of Lufthansa at Frankfurt Airport.
 The A380 and 747-8, together with the Airbus A350, formed the backbone for Lufthansa's long-haul routes in the 2010s.

 At the end of the 2000s, Lufthansa made a large commitment to very large aircraft, introducing the first of 14 Airbus A380 in 2010 and becoming the launch customer for the Boeing 747-8I in 2012, eventually purchasing 19 of the type.